 Call to make an appointment for a Sleep Study at Loring Hospital by calling 712-662-7105 or 712-662-6367.

 Over 50 million Americans suffer from some type of treatable sleep disorder!

 The most common sleep disorders are:

 - Sleep Apnea is the failure to breathe properly during sleep.

 - Insomnia is when you have trouble falling asleep or staying asleep.

 - Narcolepsy is excessive sleepiness and the inability to stay awake.

 - Periodic Limb Movements or repetitive jerking/cramping of the limbs during sleep.

-As a fully accredited Sleep Disorders Center through the Accreditation Commission for Health Care (ACHC), we are staffed with specially trained physicians and technologists, who strive to provide the highest quality of care to all our patients, and to increase the awareness and promote treatment of Sleep Disorders in our community.
+As a fully accredited sleep center through the Accreditation Commission for Health Care (ACHC), we are staffed with specially trained physicians and technologists, who strive to provide the highest quality of care to all our patients, and to increase the awareness and promote treatment of sleep disorders in our community.

 If untreated, sleep disorders can lead to an increased risk of: